Last Update: November 2020

 The Dark (very cool name!), Fantasy.
 Stories must be from 1000 to 5000 words.
 They pay 3¢ per word.

 Stupefying Stories, Sci-Fi & Fantasy.
 Very cool magazine, despite the blogger template, that is.
 Stupefying Stories publishes fiction up to 10,000 words and will consider Novelettes too.
-They pay 1.5¢ per word, with a flat rate of $15.00 for stories up to 1,000 words and (here’s comes the cool part) they pay a flat of $50.00 if your story was selected for the cover.
+They pay 1.5¢ per word, with a flat rate of $15.00 for stories up to 1,000 words and (here’s comes the cool part) they pay a flat of $50.00 if your short story was selected for the cover.
 WHOA!
 Who does that any more?
 Well, Stupefying Stories, that’s who!
 Five stars.

 Metaphorosis, Sci-Fi & Fantasy.
 This one pays 1¢ per word, stories must be from 1000 to 6000 words in length.
 They are known for giving comments on rejection slips (unlike many, many other editors who aren’t cool).